data2health/roadmap/README.md

 # roadmap
-Start here to explore the projects and repositories of the Center for Data to Health
+Start here to explore the projects and repositories of the Center for Data to Health.

+Check out [CD2H Labs](http://labs.cd2h.org) for access to many of these projects.

 # Phase 2 Projects
 ## [architecting_attribution](https://github.com/data2health/architecting_attribution)